UNOsan118/Future-Engineers-2023/schemes/mobility/README.md

 Furthermore, care was taken to ensure that the weight of the wires would not be so heavy as to affect driving.

 ***
+## How to assemble the fuselage

+We will clarify how to assemble the robot so that anyone in the world can replicate it.
+You can watch the assembly instruction video [here](https://youtu.be/bXLitQC6sJ0).

+This assembly video includes the following elements:
+* What motors are selected.
+* How they are implemented.
+* The vehicle chassis design /selection.
+* The mounting of all components to the vehicle chassis /structure.

+***
 ## Development environment

 Development is done by displaying the screen of RaspberryPi4 running on RaspberryPi OS to a PC with MacOS using an application called VNC Viewer.